Novimatrem/blog/about.markdown

 • Weight: 716lbs [which equals to 324.7kg], heavily morbidly obese, with Non-Alcoholic Fatty Liver Disease (NAFLD).

+• Yes, I have both.
+How's THAT for redundancy?

 • HRT: Estradiol Oestrogel gel, Finasteride tablets.

 Blog code and content is open-source on GitLab: <a target="_blank" href="https://gitlab.com/Novimatrem/blog" style="color: #008148;">Novimatrem / blog - GitLab</a>